Harry’s wedding cellist calls for ‘Rule, Britannia!’ to be axed from BBC’s Proms

 The song is often deemed controversial due to its associations with slavery and Britain’s colonial past.

-The song is traditionally performed at the BBC’s Last Night of the Proms, normally with a guest soloist.
-In 2020, the BBC said the Last Night of the Proms would perform the song without lyrics due to its controversy, but made a U-turn at the last moment and the song was performed with the original lyrics.
+The song is traditionally performed at the Last Night of the Proms, normally with a guest soloist.
+In 2020, the BBC said the concert would perform the song without lyrics due to its controversy, but made a U-turn at the last moment and the song was performed with the original lyrics.

-Speaking to Lauren Laverne on BBC Radio 4’s Desert Island Discs, Kanneh-Mason said he did not think the song should be included in Last Night of the Proms, and that “so much wonderful music” could replace it.
+Speaking to Lauren Laverne on BBC Radio 4’s Desert Island Discs, Kanneh-Mason said he did not think the song should be included because “so much wonderful music” could replace it.

 “I think maybe some people don’t realise how uncomfortable a song like that can make a lot of people feel, even if it makes [the people singing it] feel good,” he said.